East Camp Goods: Alchemy And Art By Husband And Wife

 “You don’t want someone else wearing your shouting statement, unless it’s their shouting statement,” she says.

 It’s some of Jenna’s smaller pieces that are the most captivating.
 Delicate rings, made, as always, from exclusively 18-karat gold or higher, may be inlaid with precious gems and a black or salt and pepper diamond.
 Mountings are minimally embellished and the shape and scale is perfectly balanced.
 Many of the pieces purposefully retain light tooling marks, adding an earthy texture as well as more surfaces to catch and reflect light.

 These Suarez Family Brewery tap handles, pictured here during creation, were a collaboration between Jenna and Andy.

 After college at Brown, Jenna parlayed an internship into a 13-year career as a brass mount maker at the Metropolitan Museum of Art.
 The job afforded her a lot of technical experience, forging perfectly fitted cradles for art objects of international cultural importance.
 It also, she says, affected her artistry, surrounded as she was, every day, by some of the greatest art in the world.
 She allows that her work has been directly and in some ways subconsciously influenced by design elements of African art and the Oceana exhibit at the museum, which she worked on extensively.
 She’s currently working on a new design based on a traditional stacked Byzantine ring.

 A ring Jenna is currently crafting, inspired by a Byzantine design, will feature a large salt and pepper diamond.

-The Fennells met at a metalsmithing class at the Haystack Mountain School
+The Fennells met at a metalsmithing class at the Haystack Mountain School in Maine.

 “It’s a fabulous program and a beautiful setting.
 It was an easy place to fall in love,” she says.